 Use our Subwoofer and Low Frequency Response Test to roughly evaluate the lowest bound of your speaker system, then switch back to this page's test to judge how well it performs in terms of (the absence of) harmonic distortion.

 Each sound file plays a two-second sine tone that gradually fades in then out.
-Rows span one octave (a factor two in the frequency domain) and columns over four octaves, all the way down to subsonic frequencies.
+Rows span one octave (a factor two in the frequency domain) and columns over three octaves, all the way down to subsonic frequencies.

 The table below must be interpreted as follows: